LowFLOWs: The Columbia Anthology ('91–'93)

 lowFLOWs: The Columbia Anthology ('91–'93) is a compilation album by the American alternative rock group Firehose released in 2012 to coincide with the band's reunion gigs of the same year.

 The anthology collects all the band's releases on Columbia Records: Flyin' the Flannel, Mr. Machinery Operator, and Live Totem Pole.
-Also included and a handful of previously unreleased live tracks and instrumental versions.
+Also included are a handful of previously unreleased live tracks and instrumental versions.
 The anthology is the first time material from the long out-of-print Live Totem Pole has been made available.

 Bassist Mike Watt said it was the work of the record label and not the band itself.